sflwa/wallet-pass-generator-for-gravity-forms/readme.txt

 = Why is the pass not generating? =
 Ensure the Primary Field label and value are set, and verify that your `.p12` path and password are correct in the global settings.

+== Troubleshooting ==

+= Common Error: OpenSSL "invalid key length" =
+If you see this error on modern hosting (like SiteGround), it means your .p12 file is using older encryption that OpenSSL 3.x rejects by default.

+To fix this, perform the "2-Step Legacy to Modern AES" conversion on your Mac Terminal:

+1. Unpack the original file (requires your Keychain password): openssl pkcs12 -in YourCert.p12 -nodes -legacy -out temp.pem

+2. Repack it using Modern AES-256 encryption: openssl pkcs12 -export -in temp.pem -out YourCert_Fixed.p12 -certpbe AES-256-CBC -keypbe AES-256-CBC -macalg SHA256

+3. Upload YourCert_Fixed.p12 to your server and update the password in settings.

+= Error: "Could not find private key" =
+This occurs if you only exported the Certificate from Keychain Access.
+Fix: In Keychain Access, click the arrow (▶) next to the certificate to reveal the Private Key.
+Highlight BOTH items before selecting "Export".

 == Changelog ==